andyk8872/project-2/README.md

 The site will be responsive and the layout will change dependent on the screen size.
 This is to enhance the user experience.

-> As a Firt Time user, I want to find to be able to contact the site owners.
+> As a Firt Time user, I want to be able to contact the site owners.

 In the contact page there will be be an area to leave a message for the site owners.